gardener/gardener/docs/proposals/25-private-cloud-profiles.md

 ### Arbitrary Value Fields

-Instead of specifying a private cloud profile resource, an end user could be allowed to enter arbitrary names in fields such as `machineTypes`.
+Instead of specifying a `PrivateCloudProfile` resource, an end user could be allowed to enter arbitrary names in fields such as `machineTypes`.
 The entry would then, if the user enters a wrong value, throw an error when provisioning the resource at the cloud provider.
-However, this approach does not seem feasible as the metadata that is specified in a cloud profile like the number of CPUs and amount of RAM is used in the trial clusters (see [Shoot Qutas](https://github.com/gardener/gardener/blob/master/docs/concepts/apiserver.md#shoot-quotas)) to validate quotas and to enable the scale-from-zero feature.
+However, this approach does not seem feasible as the metadata that is specified in a `CloudProfile` like the number of CPUs and amount of RAM is used in the trial clusters (see [Shoot Qutas](https://github.com/gardener/gardener/blob/master/docs/concepts/apiserver.md#shoot-quotas)) to validate quotas and to enable the scale-from-zero feature.
 Therefore, an exception would need to be developed for this specific, and possibly other, use cases.

 ### Private Cloud Profiles by Selection

 Instead of using a single inheritance-based approach with the `parent` field, a similar approach as [aggregated cluster roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) in Kubernetes could be used.
-In this approach, cloud profiles would be defined without a parent and would be aggregated together.
-However, this approach is not well suited as it can not clearly define which cloud profile overwrites which fields.
-A restriction could be defined that when combining multiple cloud profiles, no merge conflicts must be introduced, making the approach more reasonable.
+In this approach, `CloudProfile`s would be defined without a parent and would be aggregated together.
+However, this approach is not well suited as it can not clearly define which `CloudProfile` overwrites which fields.
+A restriction could be defined that when combining multiple `CloudProfile`s, no merge conflicts must be introduced, making the approach more reasonable.